100% Customer Satisfaction Guarantee

 10. Alchemilla

-In early summer a froth of honey-scented, chartreuse flowers appears above low clumps of soft green foliage.
-The fan-shaped leaves of Alchemilla mollis have a habit of collecting drops morning dew and raindrops that twinkle like jewels among the foliage.
-This low growing perennial makes wonderful ground cover on reliably moist soil.
-Try using the more upright cultivar Alchemilla moillis 'Thiller' for planting in dense swathes to edge borders and soften pathways.
-The early summer flowers are a valuable source of nectar for pollinating insects and make charming filler for early summer bouquets.
+In the garden, the fan-shaped leaves of popular Alchemilla mollis have a habit of collecting dewdrops that twinkle like jewels among the foliage.
+This low-growing perennial makes wonderful ground cover on reliably moist soil.
+Try using dense swathes of the more upright cultivar Alchemilla moillis 'Thiller' for planting along the edge of borders and to soften pathways.

 Sue Sanderson T&M horticulturalist